Browser bugs I’ve found

 Test case and recorded demonstration.

-IE 5.5 and 6 Incorrectly sets the left origin of the positioning coordinates to the edge of the content of the first element of the containing block, instead of the edge of the relatively positioned containing block.
+ie 5.5 and 6 Incorrectly sets the left origin of the positioning coordinates to the edge of the content of the first element of the containing block, instead of the edge of the relatively positioned containing block.

 This occurs whether the preceding element has its left margin or left padding set.
 Strangely ie behaves correctly if the position is set relative to the right edge.
 It also behaves correctly if the containing block is positioned absolutely